-Folks, it’s a freaking Christmas miracle.
+It’s a Christmas miracle.
 I made a cookie without chocolate in it.
 Seriously.
 In general, when it comes to sweets I go chocolate or citrus… but snickerdoodle?
-Who am I even?
-Well, I am the wizard that came up with these delightful keto cookies.
+I’m sold!
+These delectable nut-free and keto snickerdoodles are chewy with a little fluff and the perfect cinnamon sweetness.

 I know what you’re thinking… dry, hard, bleh.
 Coconut flour can be a total B-I-T-C-H to bake with, but since giving up nuts, I have MASTERED this.
 The trick is to use very little.
 Less flour than you would ever think possible.
 Then reduce it a little more.
 That’s how much you use to bake with coconut.
-You think I’m kidding?
+Do you think I’m kidding?
 This recipe only takes 1/3 cup and it makes 18 cookies.
+The result is a beautiful keto snickerdoodle cookie with a nice chew, a crisp edge, and a soft center.
+Get ready to bake!

 Why I LOVE Coconut Flour

 I love coconut flour because it’s packed with fiber.
-It’s allergen friendly.
-I love coconut flour because although cup for cup it IS higher in carbs than almond meal… you would need 2 cups almond meal for this recipe.
+It’s allergen-friendly.
+I love coconut flour because although cup for cup it IS higher in carbs than an almond meal… you would need 2 cups of almond meal for this recipe.
 So just based on the fact that you only ever need SMALL amounts of coconut flour in a recipe, it is in USE… my favorite low carb, paleo, keto flour to use.

-This recipe is actually inspired by my CHEWY KETO CHOCOLATE CHIP COOKIES.
-I formulated a killer, nut free version of them… which will be shared in due time… you know… they’re for a very special project!
+These nut-free keto snickerdoodles are actually inspired by my CHEWY KETO CHOCOLATE CHIP COOKIES.
+I formulated a killer, nut-free version of them… which will be shared in due time… you know… they’re for a very special project!
 Yet I had to hook you all up.
-So I took that, the nut free, chewy, keto, cookie recipe and tweaked it into this… a delightful snickerdoodle recipe.
+So I took that, the nut-free, chewy, keto, cookie recipe and tweaked it into this… a delightful snickerdoodle recipe.

 Looking for more free recipes?